GlennChia/01_112_ml_project/README.md

 All codes are contained in the `CODES` folder

 ## 1.1 Part 2
-The code is contained in the part2 folder.
+File to run: `part2.py`

-If you are using the command line, run the commands: py
+If you are using the command line, run the commands: 'python part2.py'

+Take note that running this file will generate ALL output files for EN, CN, AL and SG.
+To only run on selected datasets, comment out appropriate in `lines 125-128`.

 The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p2.out.

 ## 1.2 Part 3
-The code is in the part3 folder.
+File to run: `viterbi_class.py`

-If you are using the command line, run the commands: py
+If you are using the command line, run the commands: 'python viterbi_class.py' Take note that running this file will generate ALL output files for EN, CN, AL and SG.
+To only run on selected files, comment out and/edit `lines 265-266`.
 The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p3.out.

 ## 1.3 Part 4
-The code is contained in the part4 folder.
+File to run: `viterbi_kbest.py`
-If you are using the command line, run the commands: py
+If you are using the command line, run the commands: 'python viterbi_kbest.py'

+Take note that running this file will generate ALL output files for EN, CN, AL, SG & Test datasets.
+To only run on selected files, comment out and/edit `lines 173-179`.
+If you would like to get kth best path (not 7th), you can also do so by changing the last argument in `line 147` to your desired value of k.

 The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p4.out.

+If you would like to run our viterbi using log calculations, do so using `viterbi_kbest_log.py` file.

+Take note that running this file will generate ALL output files for EN, CN, AL, SG & Test datasets.
+To only run on selected files, comment out and/edit `lines 167-168`.

+The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev_log.p4.out.

 ## 1.4 Part 5
 The code is contained in the CODES folder.